Gunmen storm compound in Afghan capital, exchange fire with police

 The target of Saturday's attack was not immediately clear, city police spokesman Hashmat Stanekzai said.

-The Taliban insurgents claimed responsibility for the attack within minutes, with a spokesman saying on Twitter their fighters had targeted a Christian organization seeking to convert Muslims.
+The Taliban insurgents claimed responsibility for the attack within minutes, with a spokesman saying on Twitter their fighters had targeted a Christian organisation seeking to convert Muslims.

 Police cordoned off the area on Saturday afternoon.